Posted by on March 21, 2022

 “You’ve been hacked!!”

 How many times have you gotten that message from your Facebook friends, or possibly sent it to a friend after getting a new “Friend Request” or a weird message from them?
+This article will help you identify what sort of scam you might be dealing with, how to fix it and how to prevent it from happening!

 Account Cloning / Spoofing